-Psykonet is a university network of psychology consisting of all the six departments of psychology in Finland that award a legally certified degree needed to work as a practicing or academic psychologist in the country.
-The network was established at the end of 1980s, as the outcome of a group of academic psychologists´ suggestion to the Ministry of Education that instead of reducing the number of psychology departments, new challenges could be imposed on a network consisting of all of them.
+Psykonet is a university network of psychology consisting of all six departments of psychology in Finland that award a legally certified degree needed to work as a practicing or academic psychologist in the country.
+The network was established at the end of 1980s as the outcome of a suggestion by a group of academic psychologists to the Ministry of Education that instead of reducing the number of psychology departments, new challenges could be tackled by a network consisting of all of them.

 Since the beginning of the network, three clear targets for the joint action have been central to Psykonet's activities: the teaching of psychology, doctoral training and continuing education of practicing psychologists.

 Psykonet's mission today is to educate high-class psychologists and researchers with comprehensive professional and scientific knowledge, as well as to ensure that educational demands within the field of psychology are met on all levels of education (basic, continuing and doctoral).
 The operational ambition of the network is to combine high quality psychological research and its application in day-to-day psychological work.

 Psykonet is a training organization that consists of the psychology departments of the universities of Helsinki, Eastern Finland, Jyväskylä, Tampere, Turku and Åbo Akademi.
 In addition, departments of social psychology, developmental & education psychology and work & organisational psychology at other universities, as well as the Finnish Psychological Society, Finnish Psychological Association and Psychology Students' Association cooperate with the network.
 The establishment of the network is based on a cooperation agreement signed by the six member universities.

 The core task of Psykonet is to provide specialization training leading to a special psychologist's qualification.
 The training is given in five fields of specialization: children and adolescents, clinical health psychology, neuropsychology, psychotherapy, and work and organisational psychology.